 Who is right for the fellowship?

-Day to day work of our fellows might include the following:
+Day-to-day work of our fellows might include the following:

-- To provide progress reports as requested
+- Providing progress reports as requested

 Notes for applicants